Pass / Attention / Fail, per checkpoint.

 Approvals that close the loop.

 On a paper inspection the customer hears "you need rear brakes" and has to trust you.
 On a Pitlane inspection they see the rotor photo, they see the 2mm pad measurement, they see exactly what the tech found.
-Approval rates climb because the customer has actual evidence.
-Shops running digital inspections typically report a 10–25% lift in approved recommendations within the first 60 days.
+Approval rates climb because the customer has actual evidence in front of them instead of a verbal pitch.

 Everything the customer approves flows straight into the estimate → invoice pipeline.
 No retyping.
 No phone tag.